-Mic Patterson is a designer, researcher, educator, futurist, author, photographer and entrepreneur.
+Mic Patterson is a designer, researcher, educator, futurist, author, photographer, and entrepreneur.
 He has concentrated his professional and academic career on advanced facade technology and sustainable building practices.
-He pioneered the introduction of structural glass facade technology in the United States in the 1990s, implementing diverse and novel applications including cable trusses, cable nets and grid shells.
-Patterson was among the founding group of the Advanced Technology Studio of Enclos, where he works as the Vice President of Strategic Development.
-He is a co-founder of the Facade Tectonics Institute and serves on the steering committee, and co-founder of the Facades+ conference series.
-He is on the technical research committee for GlassCon Global and a member of the Advisor Group for the Council for Tall Buildings and Urban Habitat.
-He has twice been named among the industry’s most influential by US Glass magazine.
-Patterson is a Ph.D. candidate in the School of Architecture at the University of Southern California with a research focus on sustainable facade renovation practices.
+He pioneered the introduction of structural glass facade technology in the US in the 1990s, implementing diverse and novel applications including cable trusses, cable nets and grid shells.
+Mic is currently the Ambassador of Innovation & Collaboration, an officer and board member of the Facade Tectonics Institute, an organization which he founded and acted as inaugural president.
+He is also a lecturer at the University of Southern California School of Architecture.
+He was formerly the Director of Strategic Development for Schüco USA, playing a founding role in the launch of the Virtual Construction Lab of Schüco.
+He was among the founding group of the Advanced Technology Studio of Enclos where he worked as the Vice President of Strategic Development.
+He also co-founded the Facades+ conference series with Architect's Newspaper.
+He is on the technical research committee for GlassCon Global and a former member of the Advisor Group for the Council for Tall Buildings and Urban Habitat.
+He has thrice been named among the industry’s most influential by US Glass magazine.
+Patterson earned a Master of Building Science and PhD in Architecture at the University of Southern California, with a research focus on structural glass facades and sustainable curtainwall practices in tall building applications.
 He has taught, written extensively, and lectured internationally on diverse aspects of advanced facade technology.
-He is the author of Structural Glass Facades and Enclosures, published by Wiley.
+He is the author of Structural Glass Facades and Enclosures (Wiley).